 4.4.1 Per Diem Allowance for Meals Associated with Overnight Travel Within Georgia

 Employees traveling overnight may be paid a per diem amount designed to cover the cost of meals (including taxes and tips), based on the number of meals per day for which the employee is eligible.
 For overnight trips, travelers will receive 75% of allowable per diem on day of departure and return.
 For example on your first day of travel an employee has meals that consist of breakfast/lunch/dinner then the per diem allowance will be ($28.00 x 75%) = $21.00 Employees will no longer be reimbursed at a 100% per diem for the first and last day of travel.
-For non-overnight trips, travelers will receive 75% of the allowable per diem if travel is more than 50 miles from home, and are away for more than (12) hours.
-State of Georgia has adopted GSA rates for out of state travel, including $5 incidentals.
+Meal per diem was amended for Non-Overnight travel to remove the 75% reimbursement restriction.
+When eligibility requirements are met, an employee may receive 100% of the per diem for single day travel: Employees on State business who travel more than 50 miles from their Residence and Primary Work Station on a work assignment, AND are away for more than twelve (12) hours, may receive the total day’s per diem rate, even when there is no overnight lodging.
+The per diem allowance must, however, be adjusted for any meals provided to the traveler.
+Georgia has adopted GSA rates for out of state travel, including $5 incidentals.
 The in-state per diem rates do not include incidental expenses.

 The daily meal limits shown below may be considered as a single daily total:

 |Number of Meals Reimbursed||Meals Reimbursed||Maximum Allowable Expense|